huzefa7799/footstep-power-generation-system/README.md

 ## License

 This project was developed for academic purposes as part of the Second Year Engineering Project Based Learning curriculum.
-Add a license (e.g., MIT) if you intend the code/hardware design to be reused by others.
+This project is licensed under the MIT License — see the LICENSE file for details.
 ---

 ## Author